 - Continued deep cleans at the end of the day and throughout the year.

 Local and National COVID Resources

 - Montgomery County COVID Dashboard

-We will continue to follow MSDE Covid guidance for early childhood/preschool centers and update as necessary.
+We will continue to follow general CDC guidance and to work with the Health Department as well as be guided by MSDE COVID guidance & CDC guidance for early childhood/preschool centers and update as necessary.
 We appreciate your patience during this time as we continue to evaluate and consider our necessary steps for a safe year.